vkhazin/elasticsearch-courseware/content/chapter-02/TranLogLucene.md

 # Transaction Log and Lucene Index #

-* Lucene is index organized during commit phase - relatively heavy operation
+* Lucene index is organized during commit phase - relatively heavy operation
 * <a href="http://stackoverflow.com/questions/32269632/writing-to-lucene-index-one-document-at-a-time-slows-down-over-time" target="_blank"> Lucene does not have built-in transaction log capabilities</a>
-* Change made between two commit operations are lost in case of failure
+* Change made between two commit operations is lost in case of a failure
 * To minimize data loss each shard uses write ahead log or transaction log
 * In case of crash recent operations can be replayed back to Lucene index
 * Flush is performing Lucene commit and is starting new transaction log in the background